-As a broad regional international organization, The COMCEC is one of the four standing committees of the OIC that is responsible for enhancing economic and commercial cooperation among the Member States.
+The COMCEC is one of the four standing committees of the OIC that is responsible for enhancing economic and commercial cooperation among the Member States.
 Since the commencement of its activities in 1984, COMCEC has initiated many programs and projects towards improving financial cooperation among the OIC Member States.
-In addition, the COMCEC Strategy identified financial cooperation as one of the major cooperation areas and envisaged the establishment of the Financial Cooperation Working Group as an important instrument for strengthening financial cooperation among member countries.
+Besides, the COMCEC Strategy identified financial cooperation as one of the significant cooperation areas and envisaged the establishment of the Financial Cooperation Working Group as an essential instrument for strengthening financial cooperation among member countries.
 Furthermore, cooperation among the Stock Exchanges, Capital Market Regulators and Central Banks and Monetary Authorities of the Member States are other crucial ongoing endeavors in the field of financial cooperation under the COMCEC.